cloudfoundry-attic/lattice-release/docs/ltc.html.md

 - **`--port=8080,9000`** allows you to specify the set of ports to open on the container.
 This overrides any `EXPOSE` directives associated with the Docker image.
 When specifying multiple ports via `--port` you must also specify a `--monitored-port` to perform the health-check on (or, alternatively, turn off the health-check via `--no-monitor`).
 - **`--monitored-port=8080`** allows you to modify the port that `ltc` chooses to perform the health-check on.
 - **`--routes=8080:my-app,9000:my-app-admin`** allows you to specify the routes to map to the requested ports.
 In this example, `my-app.192.168.11.11.xip.io` will map to port `8080` and `my-app-admin.192.168.11.11.xip.io` will map to port `9000`.

-  You can repeat the port entry to attach multiple routes to the same port (e.g. `--routes=8080:my-app,8080:my-app-alias`).
+  - You can repeat the port entry to attach multiple routes to the same port (e.g. `--routes=8080:my-app,8080:my-app-alias`).
+- **`--no-routes`** allows you to specify that no routes be registered.

 > For instances with *multiple* `EXPOSE` directives, `ltc` selects the *lowest* port for the purposes of routing traffic and performing the health check.

 ### `ltc remove`

+`ltc remove APP1_NAME [APP2_NAME APP3_NAME...]` removes the specified applications from a Lattice deployment.

+- This operation is performed in the background. `ltc list` may still show the app as running immediately after running `ltc remove`.
-`ltc remove APP_NAME` removes an application entirely from a Lattice deployment.
-To stop an application without removing it, try `ltc scale APP_NAME 0`.
+- To stop an application without removing it, try `ltc scale APP_NAME 0`.

-`ltc remove` accepts the following additional command line flag(s):

-- **`--timeout=2m`** sets the maximum polling duration for removing the app.

 ### `ltc scale`

 `ltc scale APP_NAME NUM_INSTANCES` modifies the number of running instances of an application.

-`ltc scale` accepts the following additional command line flag(s):

 - **`--timeout=2m`** sets the maximum polling duration for scaling the app.

 ### `ltc update-routes`

 `ltc update-routes APP_NAME PORT:ROUTE,PORT:ROUTE,...` allows you to update the routes associated with an application *after* it has been deployed.
 The format is identical to the `--routes` option on `ltc create`.

 The set of routes passed into `ltc update-routes` will *override* the existing set of routes - these modification will start working shortly after the call to `update-routes`.

+- **`--no-routes`** specifies that no routes be registered.

 ### `ltc create-lrp`